Charles Portal, 1st Viscount Portal of Hungerford: First World War

-Inter-war
+Inter-war career

 In August 1919 Portal was appointed to a permanent commission in the Royal Air Force in the rank of major (shortly afterwards redesignated as a squadron leader).
 He became a chief flying instructor at the Royal Air Force College Cranwell in November 1919 and then attended RAF Staff College in 1922, before joining the air staff conducting flying operations in the home sector in April 1923.
 Promoted to wing commander on 1 July 1925, he attended the senior officers' war course at the Royal Naval College, Greenwich, in 1926 before taking over No. 7 Squadron flying Vickers Virginia bombers in March 1927 and concentrated on improving bombing accuracy.

 Portal attended the Imperial Defence College in 1929 and became deputy director of Plans in the Directorate of Operations & Intelligence at the Air Ministry in December 1930.
 Promoted to group captain on 1 July 1931, he was appointed commander of British forces in Aden in February 1934, in which role he tried to control the local tribesmen by use of an air blockade.
 Promoted to air commodore on 1 January 1935, he joined the Directing Staff at the Imperial Defence College in January 1936.
 Portal was promoted to air vice-marshal on 1 July 1937 before being appointed Director of Organization at the Air Ministry on 1 September 1937.